Deltares/dfm_tools/README.md

 	- https://github.com/moflaher/ttide_py
 - add variable units to plots in test bench (``plt.title('%s (%s)'%(data_fromnc.var_varname, data_fromnc.var_object.units))``)
 - add satellite basemap (cartopy/basemap):
+	- installing cartopy from conda-forge also changes shapely/geos version to conda-forge, probably inconvenient
-	- installing basemap reverts cartopy from conda-forge to main, probably inconvenient
+	- installing basemap from main reverts cartopy from conda-forge to main, probably inconvenient
 	- test both and check dependencies
 	- add test if cartopy/basemap is installed before importing it, since these are optional modules
 	- also to get latlon projection for axis?